Raleigh pro disc golfer ranked 75th in world gives lessons in growing sport

 "It's been a great way to exercise and definitely a way to unwind," Page said.
 "There's been a lot of stress going on with everyone.
 This is a way to be with nature out playing a game, kind of relaxing and hanging out with a couple of different people."

-Bartholomew said there are lot of places to play in the area including three courses in Raleigh, one at Kentwood Park, one on NC State's Centennial campus and one at Cedar Hills Park.
+Bartholomew said there are a lot of places to play in the area including three courses in Raleigh, one at Kentwood Park, one on NC State's Centennial Campus and one at Cedar Hills Park.

-Raleigh pro disc golfer ranked 75th in world gives lessons in growing sport
+Interested in a lesson?
+Bartholomew can be reached via Instagram or Facebook.